List of Crystal Palace F.C. managers: Managers

-Statistics are complete up to and including the match played 9 November 2025.
+Statistics are complete up to and including the match played 8 September 2026.

 Edmund Goodman is Crystal Palace's longest serving manager, taking charge of 613 matches over 18 years.

 Terry Venables, a former Palace player, was manager between 1976 and 1980, helping the club to promotion out of the Third Division and winning the Second Division, as well as from 1998 to 1999.

 Steve Coppell, in charge across four spells between 1984 and 2000, led the club to two promotions, the 1990 FA Cup final, a highest ever top-flight finish (third) and the 1990–91 Full Members' Cup.

+Alan Pardew, a former Palace player, was manager between 2015 and 2016, taking the club to the 2016 FA Cup final.

 Roy Hodgson, a former Palace player, was manager from 2017 to 2021 and again 2023 to 2024, helping establish the club's longest spell in the top-flight.

-Oliver Glasner, the club's current manager since 2024, led the club to its first ever major trophy, the 2024–25 FA Cup, and qualification to European competition for the first time.
-Glasner is also the club’s fourth manager from outside the British Isles.
+Oliver Glasner led the club to its first ever major trophy, the 2024–25 FA Cup, and qualification to European competition for the first time, winning the 2025–26 UEFA Conference League.
+Glasner was also the club’s fourth manager from outside the British Isles.